aaugustin/django-c10k-demo/README.rst

 - This isn't an intended use case for the ``close()`` method.
 - The protocol transplant relies on non-standard variables in ``environ``.
-- It also abuses private APIs of asyncio.
+- It abuses private APIs of asyncio and of aiohttp which aren't quite stable.

 .. _sorry: https://twitter.com/GrahamDumpleton/status/316315348049752064
 .. _Graham: https://twitter.com/GrahamDumpleton/status/316726248837611521